mui/mui-x/docs/data/data-grid/pagination/pagination.md

 ## Pagination model

 The pagination model is an object containing the current page and the size of the page.
 The default value is `{ page: 0, pageSize: 100 }`.
-To change the default value, make it controlled by `paginationModel` prop or initialize a custom value using `initialState.pagination.paginationModel`.
+To change the default value, make it controlled by `paginationModel` prop or initialize a custom value using `initialState.paginationModel`.

 ### Initialize the pagination model